Taste of Nashville Tour – Peck Music Festival

 Rodney Atkins, Joe Diffie, Trailer Choir, Black Mountain Shine, Tom Dixon, Jeff Dane & Mike Short Jr

 Date: September 4th & 5th

 For some years now it has been noticed that music has a great influence on the recovery of those who struggle with drug and alcohol addiction.
 It’s called Music Therapy, and it works, and it works well.
-Best Drug Rehabilitation offers a music program of its own, and the staff encourage the clients to engage in Music Therapy whether they know how to play an instrument or not.
+Best Drug Rehabilitation offers a music program of its own, and the staff encourages the clients to engage in Music Therapy whether they know how to play an instrument or not.

 Music Therapy makes a big difference in the lives of those who struggle to fight addiction in more ways than one.
 Most importantly though, it essentially allows struggling addicts to branch out and find a way to communicate and to express ideas that they potentially were not able to do before.

 The truth of the matter is that the written sentence and the spoken word are only two ways of communicating thoughts and ideas.
 A lot of times recovering addicts find it difficult to get their ideas across with just these two methods alone.
 Usually, they need something more and they need something even better than that.
 They can get it, but if often takes a lot of work and a lot of effort to arrive at the right and proper conclusions effectively.
 Realistically though, there are a lot of other methods and means for achieving sobriety and recovery and for communicating what is really troubling an individual and for working through key issues that have nothing to do with speaking or writing at all.
 One of these methods is Music Therapy.